- Fall: April 1

 About Business and Economics in English

 The Business and Economics in English program is perfect for students of all language levels.
 Courses are taught in English alongside Argentine students.
-Students choose from elective program courses designed and taught exclusively for IFSA students and specially selected courses with international students at the Universidad del Salvador (USAL).
+Students choose from elective program courses designed and taught exclusively for IFSA students and specially selected courses with local students at the Universidad del Salvador (USAL).

 Business and Economics in English Benefits